Teen Mental Health Speaker for More Than Three Decades

 I will always remember ironing my clothes in my room at night getting ready for the next day at school.
 While ironing my clothes I would watch Jimmy Valvano and his famous ESPN ESPY’s Speech, “Don’t Give Up . . .”
 I would also watch videos of Lou Holtz and listen to Lou Holtz on the cassette tapes in my car.
 I wanted so bad to be a motivational speaker.

-Everytime my roommates would pass by my room they’d laugh at me and call out, “Wooh . . .
+My roommates would pass by my room and laugh at me and call out, “Wooh . . .
 DUMB ASS!” and make fun of me.
 I was constantly the butt of their jokes.

-Listen, I had just gotten out of the Marine Corps and I loved making $42 a day and eating their food and asking for help all the time.
-What do you expect?
+Listen, I had just gotten out of the Marine Corps.
+I was making $42 a day, eating their food, paying $100 a month in rent for a closet.
+I could take it.

 I just knew what I wanted and I wasn’t going to let anything stop me.

-I’ve been on MTV’s longest hit reality television show, MADE from 2015 – 2011.
+I received a phone call one day from MTV in New York and suddenly I became a Celebrity Teen and Family Life Coach for their hit reality television show MADE.
+My show ran from 20015-2012.
 It was my show that was their most watched episode.
 Being the Life Coach and helping this young lady graduate in six weeks was such an amazing experience.
 We are still friends today and she inspires me with how much she has grown.
 Wow.

 I was invited by students to be a TEDx Speaker when they applied to host a TEDx event at their school.